 Video Conferencing has knitted the world closely.
 Now, geographical boundaries and distances are no more hurdles in keeping the business efficiency and productivity ahead.
 This blog aims to talk about what bandwidth requirements for video conferencing that need to be considered for delivering High Definition video conferencing seamlessly.

 Let us have a look at some of the possibilities!

 With the deployment of traditional H.323, the HD video conferencing may consume up to 4 Mbps of bandwidth.
-Now the question is, how to cope up with the increased bandwidth demand.
+In order to handle high bandwidth demand, old codecs become obsolete and new replaces them.
 Different OEMs/service providers have their proprietary codecs/technology which offer different ways of dealing with the bandwidth requirements for carrying out seamless HD video conferencing.

 Talking about H.264 High Profile (which is used by Polycom), it provides high video resolution at a given or even lowered call speed/bandwidth.
-As the table below shows Video Conferencing Bandwidth Rates, HD video (720p) which required 4 Mbps bandwidth with tradition H.323, now needs 512 Kbps with H.264 High Profile.
+As the table below shows Video Conferencing Bandwidth Rates, HD video (720p) which required upto 4 Mbps bandwidth with traditional H.323, now needs 512 Kbps with H.264 High Profile.